April 22, 2026

 Often, the path that leads to a conversion isn't the obvious one you've heavily promoted.
 User Flow helps you discover which routes are actually working.

 Think of an insurance website focused on generating leads.
 With dozens of pages on your site, it’s not always obvious which ones actually lead people to the contact form.
-User Flow gives you a clear view of the real entry points that trigger action, so you can focus your efforts on optimizing the pages that play a key role in conversion.
+User Flow gives you a clear view of the real entry points that trigger action, allowing for more effective customer journey optimization.

 That might mean prioritizing SEO for those pages, adding trust signals like testimonials, or strengthening internal links to guide more traffic through proven paths.